 About HLTH 3010 OL1

 Integrative health brings together conventional and complementary approaches to health, emphasizing treating the whole person.
-Examines the levels of scientific evidence on the efficacy of integrative therapies and identify opportunities for integrative therapies to improve outcomes for patients and planetary health.
+Examines the levels of scientific evidence on the efficacy and effectiveness of integrative therapies and identifies opportunities for integrative therapies to improve outcomes for patients and planetary health.
 Prerequisite: HLTH 2010.

 Notes